ono-midori/ono-midori.github.io/techs/libevent.md

     struct evbuffer_iovec *vec_out, int n_vec);
 ```

 When you call evbuffer_peek(), you give it an array of evbuffer_iovec structures in vec_out.
-The array’s length is n_vec.
-It sets these structures so that each one contains a pointer to a chunk of the evbuffer’s internal RAM (iov_base), and the length of memory that is set in that chunk.
+The array's length is n_vec.
+It sets these structures so that each one contains a pointer to a chunk of the evbuffer's internal RAM (iov_base), and the length of memory that is set in that chunk.

 If len is less than 0, evbuffer_peek() tries to fill all of the evbuffer_iovec structs you have given it.
 Otherwise, it fills them until either they are all used, or at least len bytes are visible.
 If the function could give you all the data you asked for, it returns the number of evbuffer_iovec structures that it actually used.
 Otherwise, it returns the number that it would need in order to give what you asked for.